marionwalton/media-and-society/9_gender.md

 Our experience of living in a human body is mediated culturally through the language and images we use to represent and describe our bodies.
 While bodies exhibit a wide range of many different variations, language works in simplistic categories (man/woman), and visual media tends to reinscribe these categorical differences.

 For example, while men are more likely to be biologically taller than women, there are some women who are taller than many or even most men.
 In Hollywood, many women actors are taller than their (male) love interests.
 These tall women actors tend to be shot in ways which exaggerate the height of the man in relation to the woman.
-In this and many other ways media industries tend to exaggerate gender differences as a part of reinscribing **heteronormativity**.
+In this and many other ways media industries tend to exaggerate physical gender differences as a part of reinscribing **heteronormativity**.

 Beyond exaggerating gender differences, the media can be used to build public understanding of physical diversity.
 Instead it often amplifies the stigma and harmful vitriol directed at anyone who does not conform to a rigid binary.
 Think of how the international news media stigmatised Caster Semenya.
 Although Semenya identifies and was raised as a woman, her testosterone levels were ruled too high for her to compete in women’s categories without medical intervention.